System-Level Natural Language Feedback: Case Study 2: Response Generation

-\paragraph{Groundedness} measures how much the response utilizes the search results by examining $n$-gram matching.
-We define ``Groundedness'' in \autoref{eq:groundedness}, which is based on ROUGE-2 \citep{lin-2004-rouge}.
-In the equation, $r$ is the final response, and $d$ is a document from a set of relevant search documents $\mathcal{S}$.
+\item\textbf{Groundedness} measures how much the response utilizes the search results by examining $n$-gram matching.
+We define it in \autoref{eq:groundedness} based on ROUGE-2 \citep{lin-2004-rouge}.
+Here, $r$ is the response, $d$ is a document from the relevant search set $\mathcal{S}$.